 Configure known DNS exfiltration threats with the block policy action to ensure these known threats are not accessible.
 By default, the strict policy template assigns this action to known DNS exfiltration threats.

-If there are domains and IP addresses that you don't want ETP to analyze, add them to an exception list.
+If there are domains and IP addresses that you don't want SIA to analyze, add them to an exception list.
 After you add an exception list to a policy, the list is configured with the bypass policy action.
 For more information, see Exception lists.

 To implement policy best practices, an administrator can apply a security template to configure policy actions for threat categories.